SKindij/React-UI-Styling-Playbook/React-Bootstrap/README.md

       &emsp;1 (8.33%), &emsp;2 (16.66%), &emsp;3 (25.00%), &emsp;4 (33.33%),\
       &emsp;5 (41.66%), &emsp;6 (50.00%), &emsp;7 (58.33%), &emsp;8 (66.66%),\
       &emsp;9 (75.00%), &emsp;10 (83.33%), &emsp;11 (91.66%), &emsp;12 (100%)
+  - > _For offsetting grid columns you can set an offset value or for a more general layout, use the margin class utilities._

+In general, you can place almost any content inside these components to create the desired layout and placement on the page.